anilabraham-IT/IntuneEDU/IntuneEDU/edu-settings-ios.md

 This article lists and describes all iOS device settings in Intune for Education.
 To view and edit these settings in the portal, click **Group** >**Settings** > **iOS Device Settings**.

-## Cannot see or use iOS options in Intune for Education
+> [!IMPORTANT]
+> Can't see any iOS settings?
 If you find that the iOS dropdown is not visible or if it is disabled, [set up iOS device management](setup-ios-device-management.md).
 After setup is complete, all iOS controls will become enabled.

 ## Apply settings to groups
 Apply [group settings](what-are-groups.md) to establish access and security boundaries on devices throughout your school.
 You can assign the same settings across all groups in your school; or you can customize the classroom experience and apply settings to individual groups.